 - Unemployment Rate: 3.1%

-Scottsdale has been one of the best cities for jobs for years, and 2022 is no exception.
-This Arizona city ranks as the number one city for jobs in the U.S. thanks to its steady job market, low unemployment rate, and employment growth.
-Most of Scottsdale’s software companies are forecasted to grow their employment by 10% over the next five years with tech companies like YellowBird, Emerge, Paradox, and website-building giant GoDaddy.
+Scottsdale has been one of the best cities for jobs for years, and 2023 is no exception.
+Although tourism is the city’s main economic driver, aviation is a growing industry with the Scottsdale Airport bringing nearly $3 billion annually to the economy.
+Plus, most of Scottsdale’s software companies are forecasted to grow their employment by 10% over the next five years thanks to tech companies like YellowBird, Emerge, Paradox, and website-building giant GoDaddy.
 While tech is a significant sector, Scottsdale has more recently seen an increase in demand for healthcare professionals.
-In fact, the industry is only predicted to grow in the future, with Scottsdale’s largest employers including HonorHealth, Magellan Healthcare, and Massage Envy headquarters.
+In fact, the industry is rapidly growing with no sign of slowing down, with Scottsdale’s largest employers including HonorHealth, Magellan Healthcare, and the Massage Envy headquarters.
+But perhaps the top reason why Scottsdale is one of the top places for jobs this year, is the Talent Accelerator Initiative—a partnership between local employers and college systems like Arizona State University and Scottsdale Community College that hires applicants willing to relocate for work in 2023.

 - Population: 668,849